isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Connecting BBB To Its Past: Conservation, Art and An Ode.md

 #### **Tracking the History of Bras Basah Through Space and Time**

-In the next stage of Curiocity's development, we would be tracking ours as well as our partners resources on the different places of Singapore including Bras Basah using space and time.
-Below are two samples on how we envisioned this new method of search and retrieval.
+In the next stage of Curiocity's development, we will be using ours and our partners' resources as one of the methods to track the history of different places in Singapore including Bras Basah.
+Below are two ways how we intend to do that, thus allowing us to connect the present to the past.

 #### **Resource Map on Bras Basah**